a-p-jo/C5/README.md

 **Full Disclosure :**

 C5 is **not** intended for any critical security purposes.
-It is loosely based on the Vigenère  and  Caesar ciphers, and remains, a shift cipher at its core.
+It is loosely based on the Vigenère  and  Caesar ciphers, and remains a shift cipher.
 It's intended for puzzle-ciphers and throwing off casual snooping.It is not immune to being treated as multiple Caesar ciphers, where it may be broken by frequency analysis, as long as the message is long enough or if the password is easily guessed.

-It is in fact cracked @ https://puzzling.stackexchange.com/questions/100920/can-you-crack-this-multiple-shift-cipher/101467#101467
+It is in fact cracked : https://puzzling.stackexchange.com/a/101467/70806

 **Algorithm/Steps:**